Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 25 April 2026 02.07.33 UTC
+- WIB: Sabtu, 25 April 2026 04.00.36 UTC
-- WITA: Sabtu, 25 April 2026 03.07.33 UTC
+- WITA: Sabtu, 25 April 2026 05.00.36 UTC
-- WIT: Sabtu, 25 April 2026 04.07.33 UTC
+- WIT: Sabtu, 25 April 2026 06.00.36 UTC

 Kutipan Inspiratif:
-"We have more media than ever and more technology in our lives.
-It's supposed to help us communicate, but it has the opposite effect of isolating us."
+"Man's nature is not essentially evil.
+Brute nature has been know to yield to the influence of love.
+You must never despair of human nature."

-Kategori: technology
+Kategori: nature